APL Rule Book 2026 | Australian Powerlifting League

 Item 6.3 Competition Rules

 • In all APL recognised competitions, the weight of the barbell must always be a multiple of 2.5kg.
+The progression must be at least 2.5kg between all attempts.
+The weight shall always be announced in kilograms.
+Exceptions to this rule are as follows:

 • During the competition, a lifter may request a record attempt that is not a multiple of 2.5kg.
 In a record attempt, the weight of the barbell must be at least 0.5kg in excess of the current record.
 This record attempt must be taken in the normal sequence of increasing weight during the competition.
 Where a record attempt is not a multiple of 2.5kg, the exact weight lifted shall be recognised for record purposes only.
 For scoring and calculation of the competition total, the lift will be rounded down to the nearest 2.5kg increment.
 For example, if a lifter squats a record of 301.5kg, they will be credited with the record of 301.5kg, but have the weight rounded down to 300kg for the total.